 Figure S4.
-Principal component analysis (PCA) analysis of the sorghum multi-parent advanced generation intercross (MAGIC) population, that includes three Principal Components (PC1, PC2 and PC3).
-(A) PC1 and PC2 (B) PC1 and PC3 and (C) PC2 and PC3.
-MAGIC population RILs (MB) and the four founders are labelled with different shapes.
+Principal component analysis (PCA) analysis of the sorghum MBL population and their founders, that includes three Principal Components (PC1, PC2 and PC3).
+(A) PC1 and PC2 (B) PC1 and PC3 and (C) PC2 and PC3 (D) Highlighted founders of MBL (PC1 and PC2) along with the non-parent as sorghum association panel (SAP) using large set of SNPs (43,983,694).
+MBL population RILs (MB) and the four founders are labelled with different shapes.
 The colors represent the four admixed groups identified in the population and the parents (orange).